 Netsafe is New Zealand’s independent, non-profit online safety organisation.
-We provide online safety help, support, expertise and education to people in New Zealand.
-We’ve been around for almost 20 years, and there’s a bit of history behind how we got to where we are today.
+We provide online safety help, support, expertise and education to people across Aotearoa.

-Netsafe was founded in 1998 to help New Zealand internet users stay safe online and has been involved with schools throughout New Zealand since that date.
+Netsafe was founded in 1998 to help New Zealand internet users stay safe online and has been involved with schools throughout New Zealand ever since.

-It was well before smartphones were smart or media had learned to be social, but it was clear new technologies were connecting New Zealand internet users to new opportunities and challenges.
+It was well before smartphones were smart or media had learned to be social.

 Together they created the Internet Safety Group (rebranded Netsafe in 2008).

-Netsafe was given the remit to build an internet safety organisation that didn’t scare people away from technology.
-Instead we encouraged people to adopt it by promoting the tools and techniques they could use to minimise their online risks.
+Netsafe had the remit to build an internet safety organisation that didn’t scare people away from technology.
+Instead, it encouraged people to adopt by promoting tools and techniques they could use to minimise their online risks.

-Thanks to our positive technology stand, pragmatic approach and innovative campaigns, Netsafe has been at the forefront of internet safety and security.
-More importantly we’ve provided support, education and advice to thousands of New Zealand internet users and schools and helped resolve many online safety and security complaints.
+Thanks to our positive technology stand, pragmatic approach and innovative campaigns, Netsafe has been at the forefront of the online safety industry.
+More importantly, it has provided advice and support to several thousand New Zealand internet users and schools and helped resolve many online safety complaints.

-We have strong relationships in the business and education sectors and collaborate with government, law enforcement, industry and community organisations in New Zealand and around the world to achieve the best outcomes for internet users.
+Netsafe collaborates with government, law enforcement, industry and community organisations locally and worldwide to achieve the best outcomes for internet users.

-In 2016 Netsafe was appointed as the agency to receive, assess and investigate complaints about online bullying, harassment and abuse under the Harmful Digital Communications Act 2015.
+In 2016 Netsafe was appointed to receive, assess, and investigate online bullying, harassment and abuse reports under the Harmful Digital Communications Act.

 Meet the Team